Transitioning Dry Food Addicts

 Here are some various tricks for the stubborn ones.
 Keep in mind that different tricks work on different cats:

-- If your cat has been eating dry food on a free-choice basis, take up the food and establish a schedule of two - three times per day feedings.
+- If you cat has been eating dry food on a free-choice basis, take up the food and establish a schedule of two - three times per day feedings.
 I really do prefer just twice-daily feedings when trying to transition them.
 A normal, healthy hunger response after 12 hours goes a long way to convince them to try something new.
-If you want to take the transition very slowly, you can feed the amount that your cat normally consumes in a 24 hour period - split up into two feedings.
-Many people, however, are unsure as to how much their free-fed cat really eats so I would start off by figuring out the calories that your cat needs to maintain his weight if he does not need to lose any weight.
+If you want to take the transition very slowly, you can feed the amount that your cat normally consumes in a 24-hour period—split up into two feedings.
+Many people, however, are unsure as to how much their free-fed cat really eats so I would star off by figuring out the calories that your cat needs to maintain his weight if he does not need to lose any weight.

-Again, most cats only need 200-250 calories/day.
-The dry food bag should tell you how many calories are in a cup of food but if it does not, you can check to see if it is listed on this chart.
+Again most cats only need 200-250 calories/day. the dry food bag should tell you how many calories are in a cup of food.

 Leave the food down for 20 minutes, then remove any uneaten portion.
-Repeat in 8-12 hours depending on if you are feeding 2 or 3 times/day.
-During the first few days of transitioning to a set schedule, you can offer canned food during the dry food meals, or in-between meals.
+Repeat in 8–12 hours depending on if you are feeding 2 or 3 times/day.
+During the first few days of transitioning to a set schedule, you can offer canned food during the dry food meal, or in-between meals.
 The stubborn ones, however, will not touch it.
-Do not despair - all cats will eventually eat canned food if their caregiver is determined, methodical and patient enough.
-Once your cat is on a schedule you will notice that he is more enthusiastic about food during his proper mealtimes and will be much more inclined to try something new.
+To not despair—all cats will eventually eat canned food if their caregiver is determined, methodical and patient enough.
+Once your cat is on a schedule you will notice that he is more enthusiastic about food during his proper mealtime and will be much more inclined to try something new.